garlic0x1/markcl/README.md

 - `a`
 - `link` (alias to `a`)

+Unknown tags will throw a warning and just render the body, this makes it easy if you want to copy your HTML rendering code.

 # Attributes

 Some tags, like `code-block` and `a`, accept attributes.
 This works the same as in Hiccl, basically looking for keyword arguments after the tag.